Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Introduction

-Firstly, Session does not rely on central servers, instead using a decentralised network of thousands of economically incentivised nodes to perform all core messaging functionality.
-For those services where decentralisation is impractical, like storage of attachments and hosting of large group chat channels, Session allows users to self-host infrastructure, or rely on built-in encryption and metadata protection to mitigate trust concerns.
+Firstly, Session does not require users to provide a phone number, email address, or other similar identifier when registering a new account.
+Instead, pseudonymous public-private key pairs are the basis of an account’s identity.

-Secondly, Session ensures that IP addresses cannot be linked to messages sent or received by users.
-This is accomplished by using an onion routing protocol called onion requests.
+Secondly, Session makes it difficult to link IP addresses to accounts or messages sent or received by users, through the use of an onion routing protocol.

-Thirdly, Session does not ask or require users to provide a phone number or email address when registering a new account.
-Instead, it uses pseudonymous public-private key pairs as the basis of an account’s identity.
+Thirdly, Session does not rely on central servers; a decentralised network of thousands of economically incentivised nodes performs all core messaging functionality.
+For those services where decentralisation is impractical, like storage of large attachments and hosting of large group chat channels, Session allows users to self-host infrastructure, and rely on built-in encryption and metadata protection to mitigate trust concerns.